-Resolve Marine began in 1980 as a one-tug operation after Joe Farrell, Jr. purchased his first tug, THE RESOLVE.
-Throughout the next 10 years, the company oversaw salvage jobs in the Caribbean, working on various small freighters and island vessels.
+In 1984, only 4 years after purchasing his first tug – THE RESOLVE, Joe Farrell Jr. formally opened Resolve Towing & Salvage developing into a global leader in Emergency Response, Wreck Removal, Marine Services, Regulatory Compliance, and Maritime Training.
+Growing from a one-tug operation, Resolve’s capabilities expanded as teams oversaw jobs in the Caribbean working on small freighters and island vessels to larger, high-profile response projects.
 Following the 1989 EXXON VALDEZ oil spill in Alaska, the U.S. Coast Guard established regulations for OPA-90 and, at the time, Farrell, realized he needed to offer services that met those regulations if he wanted to remain in business.

 In order to comply with OPA-90 rules, Resolve needed the expertise and capabilities to fight tank vessel fires – in short, it needed a firefighting team and, as it turned out, the only way to establish one was to build a training facility.
 Resolve soon became the only salvage company with an in-house firefighting team of experts, who also served as professional instructors.